 Qui Patitur (Who suffers conquers)

-The badge of Leander is derived from the Arms of Admiral Sir Thomas Thompson who was in command of a former ship of the name and in the think if the fighting at the Battle of the Nile.
-After this battle the then Captain Thompson was ordered by Lord Nelson to give passage to Captain Edward Berry who was entrusted with Nelson’s dispatches to the Commander in Chief.
+Leander’s badge is derived from the Arms of Admiral Sir Thomas Thompson.
+Admiral Thompson had commanded another ship with the same name which had participated in the Battle of the Nile.
+After the Battle Admiral Thompson was ordered by Lord Nelson to give passage to Captain Edward Berry who was entrusted with Nelson’s dispatches to the Commander in Chief.
 When Leander was off Goza near the Island of Candia a French ship of the line Genereux was encountered.
 Leander was considerably damaged from the Battle of the Nile, while Genereux had escaped intact and outgunned Leander.
 After an epic ship on ship engagement during which Admiral Thompson lost a leg, Leander was surrendered.
 The badge itself was designed for the name ship of a class of cruisers built during the 1930s and approved on 15 April 1930.

-LEANDER: Leander lived in Anatolia and used to swim across the Dardanelles each night to visit his lover Hero who was a priestess of Aphrodite in Sestos.
+LEANDER: In Greek mythology, Leander lived in Anatolia and used to swim across the Dardanelles each night to visit his lover Hero who was a priestess of Aphrodite in Sestos.
 One night he drowned and Hero flung herself into the sea.

 Dimensions 169 x 16.9 x 6.l m